 In fact, Akulon® PA6, made from bio-based mass balanced materials can reduce the carbon footprint by approximately 80% from generic PA6.

-DSM continues to be on the forefront of developing material solutions formulated for performance and sustainability in suspension system applications and more.
-In addition to a broad material portfolio, DSM provides all customers services and support in cost assessments, advanced CAE, FMEA analysis, prototyping and part design.
+Envalior continues to be on the forefront of developing material solutions formulated for performance and sustainability in suspension system applications and more.
+In addition to a broad material portfolio, Envalior provides all customers services and support in cost assessments, advanced CAE, FMEA analysis, prototyping and part design.

 Helping you make a safer, lighter and more sustainable electric vehicle

 Dr. Tamim Peter Sidiki is Global Marketing Manager of Mobility.
 Tamim holds a Master Degree in Physics and a Ph.D. in Electrical Engineering obtained at Universities in Germany, Sweden and Scotland.
 Tamim has more than 20 years of experience in the consumer and automotive electronics industry and has been with Envalior since October 2007.